 The Group is required to determine the transaction price in respect of each of its contracts with customers.
-In making such judgement the Group assesses the impact of any variable consideration in the contract due to discounts or penalties, the existence of any significant financing component and any non-cash consideration in the contract.
+In making such judgement the Group assesses the impact of any variable consideration in the contract due to discounts or penalties in the contract.